This post is sponsored by Collective Bias, Inc. and The Coca-Cola Company. All opinions are mine alone.

 During the holidays, this plaza is also home to a really funky Christmas tree.
 If you're in Dallas in December, don't miss it.

-Before leaving the park, grab a selfie with artist Enrique Mascorro's Pegasus Fantasy mural.
-Then, look up and try to spot another flying horse soaring over a nearby hotel.
+Before you leave, look up and try to spot another flying horse soaring over the nearby Magnolia Hotel!

 The Eye Sculpture